DIPAK1718/Chaudhari-era/README.md

 # Chaudhari-era
-This is my first repository.
+This Is My first Git Repository.